warrior-cravings/warrior-cravings.github.io/index.md

 See Milestone 3 here [Warrior Cravings GitHub Project Board M3](https://github.com/warrior-cravings/warrior-cravings/projects/3)

+# Community Feedback

+## Positive Feedback

+- I like how everything is organized and neat.
+It's easy to find things on the site.
+I like how everything is easy to read, since the descriptions are short and sweet.
+I also appreciate how you added where each restaurant could be found and the maps to it—super helpful.
+- Very organized!
+Nice and simple desgin/layout makes the website easy to navigate.
+- I like how the website is simple and informative especially the locations because I had no clue about where they are because I only ever go to the architecture building.
+- I like the feeling hungry option because I'm indecisive and can't decide what I want to eat.
+- I like how the vendors can add different menu items and update their own profiles.

+## Constructive Criticism

+- I don't know if it's because I'm on an iPad but when I click on some of the vendors, my screen would go white and I would have to refresh my browser.
+- Many people will most likely use it on their phone, so maybe make it fit different webpage sizes.
+- Some features should be shown without requiring someone to sign up so people can see if they want to use the site or not.
+- Images on the vendor's list page should be relatively the same size to make it look more uniform.
+- Maybe a few more pics for each vendor.

 # Team and Contract

 Warrior Cravings is designed and developed by: